 So, let the games begin and we’ll see which saw emerges as the winner!

-What is the Advantage to Buying a Brand Name Saw?
+What is the Advantage to Purchasing a Brand Name Saw?

 Let’s face it, money is always a factor in making a decision like this.
 The temptation is always there to buy some off brand product that will do the job for long enough to get you by until you can purchase a more reliable piece of equipment.